 Italy offers many options to families interested in cultural tourism and learning about its dearest traditions and history.

 Some ideas of family activities to do in Italy with kids:

 Family treasure hunt in Italian cities

-Family cooking classes (several locations) and food tours
+Family cooking classes (several locations), asrt classes for kids, family friendly food tours

-Food is a huge tradition in Italy and many places cater for families so your kids can partake into this side of Italian culture too.
+Food and art are huge traditions in Italy and many places cater for families so your kids can partake into this side of Italian culture too.

 Family guided tours (several locations)

-Several providers in Italy provide guided tours that cater specifically for families.
+Several providers in Italy provide guided tours that cater specifically to families.